cjyuan/cyf-notes/git-rebase.md

 https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase#:~:text=interactive%20rebase%20display-,Advanced%20rebase%20application,-The%20command%20line

 #### 4. Update (and Overwrite) your files in the remote branch B2 (on Github)
-While you are in branch B2 and you have verified that it has been successfully rebased, execute the following command:
+While you are in branch B2 and you have verified that it has been successfully rebased, execute the following command to update the remote branch (on GitHub):
 `git push --force origin`